 - 26.1.
-A person may be appointed as a non-executive director only if - - 26.1.1. he is a member of the Public Constituency; or - 26.1.2. where any of the Trust's hospitals includes a medical or dental school provided by a university, he exercises functions for the purposes of that university, and - 26.1.3. he is not disqualified by virtue of paragraph 31 below
+A person may be appointed as a non-executive director only if - - 26.1.1. they are a member of the Public Constituency; or - 26.1.2. where any of the Trust's hospitals includes a medical or dental school provided by a university, they exercise functions for the purposes of that university, and - 26.1.3. they are not disqualified by virtue of paragraph 31 below

-27. Board of Directors - appointment and removal of chairman and other nonexecutive directors
+27. Board of Directors - appointment and removal of Chair and other Non-Executive Directors/Associate Non-Executive Directors

-- 27.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the Trust and the other non-executive directors in accordance with the provisions in Annex 5 - 27.2 Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 27.3 A non-executive director (including the chairman) may hold office for a maximum term of up to three years. - 27.4 A non-executive director (including the chairman) may be eligible for re-appointment at the end of their term, but shall not normally hold office for longer than six consecutive years or two consecutive terms each of three years.
-In accordance with the NHS Foundation Trust Code of Governance any term beyond six years for a non-executive director should be subject to rigorous review, which should take into account the need for progressive refreshing of the Board of Directors.
-A non-executive director may, in exceptional circumstances, serve for longer than six years but this must be subject to annual re-appointment by the Council of Governors.
+- 27.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair of the Trust and the other Non-Executive Directors/Associate Non-Executive Directors in accordance with the provisions in Annex 5 - 27.2 Removal of the Chair or another Non-Executive Director/Associate Non-Executive Director shall require the approval of three-quarters of the members of the Council of Governors. - 27.3 A Non-Executive Director/Associate Non-Executive Director (including the Chair) may hold office for a maximum term of up to three years. - 27.4 A Non-Executive Director/Associate Non-Executive Director (including the Chair) may be eligible for re-appointment at the end of their term, but shall not normally hold office for longer than six consecutive years or two consecutive terms each of three years.
+In accordance with the NHS Foundation Trust Code of Governance any term beyond six years for a Non-Executive Director/Associate Non-Executive Director should be subject to rigorous review, which should take into account the need for progressive refreshing of the Board of Directors.
+A Non-Executive Director/Associate Non-Executive Director may, in exceptional circumstances, serve for longer than six years but this must be subject to annual re-appointment by the Council of Governors.

-28. Board of Directors - appointment of deputy chairman
+28. Board of Directors - appointment of Deputy Chair

-- 28.1 The Council of Governors, having regard to the views (if any) of the Board of Directors, at a general meeting of the Council of Governors shall appoint one of the non-executive directors as a deputy chairman. - 28.2 Any Non-Executive Director so appointed under paragraph 27 above may at any time resign from the office of Deputy Chairman by giving notice in writing to the Secretary.
-The Council of Governors may thereupon appoint another Non-Executive Director as Deputy Chairman in accordance with paragraph 27 above. - 28.3 If the Chairman is unable to discharge his functions as Chairman of the Trust, the Deputy Chairman will be the "acting chairman" of the Trust until such time as the Chairman is able to discharge his functions as Chairman, or a new Chairman is appointed by the Council of Governors in accordance with paragraph 27 above.
+- 28.1 The Council of Governors, having regard to the views (if any) of the Board of Directors, at a general meeting of the Council of Governors shall appoint one of the Non-Executive Directors as a Deputy Chair. - 28.2 Any Non-Executive Director so appointed under paragraph 27 above may at any time resign from the position of Deputy Chair by giving notice in writing to the Secretary.
+The Council of Governors may thereupon appoint another Non-Executive Director as Deputy Chair in accordance with paragraph 27 above. - 28.3 If the Chair is unable to discharge their functions as Chair of the Trust, the Deputy Chair will be the "acting Chair" of the Trust until such time as the Chair is able to discharge their functions as Chair, or a new Chair is appointed by the Council of Governors in accordance with paragraph 27 above.